nd-nuclear-theory/mcscript/INSTALL.md

   % ln -s config/config-ompi.py config.py
   ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-  Othereise, whenever you move to a new cluster, you will have to
+  Otherwise, whenever you move to a new cluster, you will have to
   write such a file, to take into account the pecularities of the
   batch submission software and queue structure of that cluster.